jacques/plutus-mobile-app-api-docs/source/includes/_forex.md

   -d '{"amount":"50000"}'
 ```

 This endpoint creates a request for a forex quotation.
-Andre then messages the user with the deal particulars.
+Andre then messages the
+user with the deal particulars.
+Once the live API is provided this will change
+to quoting in realtime and getting particulars and passing back to the
+customer.

 ### HTTP Request